 - Catholic 'children looked after' (in public care) and Catholic children previously 'looked after' but ceased to be so because they became adopted or became subject to a child arrangements or special guardianship order immediately following having been looked after. - 2.
-Catholic children who reside in the admission zone for St Pius X RC Primary School. - 3.
-Other Catholic children. - 4.
-Other 'children looked after' (in public care) and other children previously 'looked after' but ceased to be so because they became adopted or became subject to a residence or special guardianship order immediately following having been looked after. - 5.
-Children who are baptised or dedicated members of other Christian Churches as recognised by Churches Together (see note 3) - 6.
+Catholic children whose home address is within the admission zone for St Pius X school. (see www.stpiusx.npcat.org for map). - 3.
+Catholic children of members of academy staff who have been employed at the academy or its predecessor school for two or more years at the time at which the application for admission to the academy is made. - 4.
+Other Catholic children. - 5.
+Other 'children looked after' (in public care) and other children previously 'looked after' but ceased to be so because they became adopted or became subject to a residence or special guardianship order immediately following having been looked after. - 6.
+Children who are baptised or dedicated members of other Christian Churches as recognised by Churches Together (see note 3). - 7.
+Other children of members of academy staff who have been employed at the academy or its predecessor school for two or more years at the time at which the application for admission to the academy is made. - 8.
 Other children.

 Children who have been baptised as Catholics or have been formally received into the Catholic Church.
-All applicants seeking admission under any of criteria 1 to 3 will be asked to provide evidence that the child has been baptised as a Roman Catholic or has been received into the Roman Catholic Church.
-A baptismal certificate or a letter from their priest confirming their baptism or reception into the Roman Catholic Church will suffice http://www.cte.org.uk/Groups/234772/Home/Contacts/Member_Churches_list/Member_Churches_list.aspx -
+All applicants seeking admission under any of criteria 1 to 4 will be asked to provide evidence that the child has been baptised as a Roman Catholic or has been received into the Roman Catholic Church.
+A baptismal certificate or a letter from their priest confirming their baptism or reception into the Roman Catholic Church will need to be included with the supplementary information form.